mynlp/ccg2lambda/README.md

 ```

 Our system assigns semantics to CCG structures.
 At the moment, we support C&C for English, and Jigg for Japanese.
+If you are working with templates that require semantic tags, you will also need a universal semantic tagger.

 ### Installing [C&C parser](http://www.cl.cam.ac.uk/~sc609/candc-1.00.html) (for English)